Cart

 What Is Resistance Mode?

-Resistance mode (Ω) measures how much a component or wire opposes the flow of electricity.
-It provides a numerical value in ohms (Ω). ?
+Resistance mode, marked with Ω, measures how much a component, wire or connection opposes the flow of electricity.
+It gives a numerical value in ohms.

 • Checking heating elements